DiptoSarkar182/galaxy_tech/README.md

 **Email:** testadmin@gmail.com
 **Password:** 123456

-Please note: The test admin account does not have permission to delete products.
+Please note that the test admin account does not have permission to delete products.

 ## Features